osgi/osgi.enroute.site/_source/_book/200-quick-start.md

 TODO There is a bug in Jetty, so for now you have to also add org.apache.felix.eventadmin to the initial requirements, this should in general not be necessary.

 Then hit `Resolve`.
 This will add a web server, Apache Felix Web Console, and XRay.
 Save the file, and then go to  [http://localhost:8080/system/console/xray](http://localhost:8080/system/console/xray).
 The user id password is, surprisingly innovative, `admin` and `admin`.
 The Apache Felix Web Console is an amazing tool, learn to use it.

+BTW, if the provider bundle is grey, push the `Start All` button at the top of XRay.

 ![Resolve tab](/img/book/qs/xray.jpg)